|

 We didn’t go in, however, we continued to walk on to the Marsh Harbour Marina.
 We were invited to sit aboard and visit with Bill and Karen on CANDY DISH.
 Bill and Ruth Donovan were still aboard too just closing out their last day of visiting.

+It was a very enjoyable hour or so just jib-jabbering away, you know, just like cruising loopers do.
 Strangely, the long walk back didn’t seem so demanding.
 I guess it was more downhill in direction.
 The resort and marina where we are staying is just so beautiful.
 Everyway you look, it is a feast for the eyes.

+I still needed a nap to rest these weary bones and strengthen up my heart muscles.
 Every other Monday, the resort hosts a manager’s cocktail party from 5 to 6pm.
 Tonight, there was a huge attendance for the open bar and hor’dourves of conch fritters and fish egg rolls.

 The entertainment was “rake and scrape” island music to the styling of “Brown-Tip”.
 This fellow is much more than a DJ even though he plays recorded music.
 He adds the live sound of maracas, bongos, and the unique sound of “rake and scrape” on a hand saw.
 He really makes the event a lot of fun and the audience is eager to join in.
 Interestingly, this enterprising fellow works all day at the boat repair yard and then exudes enough energy at night to power a small city.